Yu1986/adobeio-codelabs-journaling-events/lessons/lesson2.md

 ## Lesson 2: Create the Event Consumer using Journaling API

 In this lesson, we will do the follow steps:
-- Create an event consumer using Project Firefly template
+- Create an event consumer using Project Firefly template.
-- Use [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library to store the events from journaling api
+- Use [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library to store the events from journaling api.
-- Scheduling cron jobs with alarms to trigger event consumer to pull event from journaling api every x mins
+- Scheduling cron jobs with alarms to trigger event consumer to pull event from journaling api every x mins.

 ### Create an event consumer using Project Firefly template
-As we have mentioned in lesson 1, we will use the same way to create consumer by follow [here](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson1.html) make sure you use [Journaling API](https://www.adobe.io/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/api/journaling_api.md) to consume events
+We will also use Project Firefly template to create the event consumer, this time we could use the `generic` template. in this codelab I will create a headless app follow [here](https://adobeio-codelabs-alarms-adobedocs.project-helix.page/?src=/README.html)

 For enterprise developers, Adobe offers journaling to consume events.
 The Adobe I/O Events Journaling API enables enterprise integrations to consume events according to their own cadence and process them in bulk.
 Unlike webhooks, no additional registration or other configuration is required; every enterprise integration that is registered for events is automatically enabled for journaling.
 Journaling data is retained for 7 days.